 Art Minors – Students who choose to minor in the Arts should refer to the specific requirements for each respective area.

-Admission to the program is based on a portfolio review.
-Portfolios are reviewed several times during the year and matriculated students should contact the Visual Arts Faculty or the ARTV Program Assistant or reference The Visual Arts Program for details.
+Students are admitted to a Visual Arts Studio concentration by sucessfully completing a portfolio review.
+Portfolios are reviewed several times a year and matriculated students should contact the Visual Arts faculty or the program assistant or reference The Visual Arts Program for details.

 The Visual Arts concentrations encompass the required work in the studio disciplines, and art.
 This curriculum provides the student with the foundation and advanced skills necessary for a career in the arts, graduate study, and preparation for a broad range of general career paths.